-Figures 11a-c show the results of the surface wave inversion at a point in the Southern Pacific (44S 134W) where lithospheric age is ~ 48 Ma (Mueller et al. 1997).
-Figures 11d-f show similar results for a point in the Northern Pacific (32N 160W) where lithospheric age is ~ 101 Ma.
-Several non-physical features are apparent in the inferred temperature profiles, particularly in Figure 11f.
-Examples are the constant average temperature between depths of 20 and 40 km and the temperature decrease below 200 km.
+Figures 11a-c show the results of the surface wave inversion at a location in the Southern Pacific (44S, 134W) where lithospheric age is $\sim$ 48 Ma (Mueller et al. 1997).
+Figures 11d-f show similar results for a location in the Northern Pacific (32N, 160W) where lithospheric age is $\sim$ 101 Ma.
+Several physically questionable features are apparent in the inferred temperature profiles, particularly in Figure 11f, such as the constant average temperature between depths of 20 and 40 km and the temperature decrease below 200 km.
 These problems are partially caused by the ad-hoc nature of the seismic basis functions which are not designed specifically to model temperature anomalies in the oceanic upper mantle.
-In fact, the cubic B-spline parameterization used by Shapiro & Ritzwoller (2002) apparently over-parameterizes the oceanic upper mantle, resulting in non-physical vertical oscillations that are only apparent when one inspects the temperatures inferred from the seismic model.
-Figure 12 shows the difference between randomly selected members of the ensemble of acceptable models beneath the Northern Pacific location, displaying these vertical oscillations.
-Differences between the acceptable models are unconstrained by the Monte-Carlo inversion and, therefore, are in the null-space of the seismic data.
+The cubic B-spline parameterization used by Shapiro & Ritzwoller (2002) apparently over-parameterizes the oceanic upper mantle, resulting in non-physical vertical oscillations that are only apparent when one inspects the temperatures inferred from the seismic model.
+Figure 12 shows the difference between several randomly selected members of the ensemble of acceptable models beneath the Northern Pacific location, displaying these vertical oscillations.
+Differences between the acceptable models are unconstrained by the Monte-Carlo inversion and are, therefore, effectively in the null-space of the seismic data.

-Another problem in oceanic regions with the seismic parameterization used by Shapiro and Ritzwoller (2002) is a fixed P-to-S velocity ratio.
+Another problem in oceanic regions for the seismic parameterization used by Shapiro and Ritzwoller (2002) is a fixed P-to-S velocity ratio.
 This has no significant effect on relatively deep structures because surface waves are not sensitive to P-wave velocities at large depths.
-However, the Rayleigh waves have non-negligible sensitivity to v_p down to about one eight of a wavelength (e.g., Dahlen & Tromp 1998); i.e., to the P-wave speed in the crust and the upper part of the oceanic lithosphere at long periods.
-As a consequence, unrealistic P-to-Svelocity scaling can affect the result of the inversion at depths less than 50 km.
-Finally, it is also necessary to apply stronger constraints on the crustal structure than during the inversion described by Shapiro & Ritzwoller (2002) which was oriented more toward continental areas where strong variations in the crustal structure are more likely.
+However, the Rayleigh waves have non-negligible sensitivity to $v_p$ down to about one eight of a wavelength (e.g., Dahlen & Tromp 1998); i.e., to the P-wave speed in the crust and the upper part of the oceanic lithosphere at long periods.
+As a consequence, unrealistic P-to-S velocity scaling can affect the result of the inversion at depths shallower than 50 km.
+Finally, it is also necessary to apply stronger constraints on crustal structure than applied by Shapiro & Ritzwoller (2002) which was oriented more toward continental areas where strong variations in the crustal structure are more likely.

 These considerations together motivate the application of physical constraints on the seismic model beneath oceans.
 Presumably similar problems exist beneath continents as well.